department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 retroactive: Provide contextual information to help define, as relevant in the specific situation.
 Example: Can I get retroactive TSGLI for a past injury?
 You may be able to get retroactive TSGLI that takes effect starting from the date of your injury.

 review option: A Veteran selects from one of the available review options when they request a decision review.
-The three review options are Supplemental Claim, Board Appeal, and Higher-Level Review.
+The 3 review options are Supplemental Claim, Board Appeal, and Higher-Level Review.

 reviewer: Lowercase.
 Person who reviews Supplemental Claims.
 (As opposed to a senior reviewer, who reviews Higher-Level Reviews.)